-In their study of charity giving, \citet[][DLM hereafter]{DLM} designed both fund raising and survey treatments to test for altruism and social pressure in charity giving.
-In this section, we focus only on three fund raising treatments: namely, the baseline treatment, the flyer treatment, and the opt-out treatment.
-The baseline treatment is the standard door--to--door funding raising campaign, the flyer treatment is with the flyer that provided information on fund raising the date before the solicitation, and the opt--out treatment is with the flyer that had an additional feature of a ``Do Not Disturb'' checkbox.
-There were two charities in each of the fund raising treatments: La Rabida Children's Hospital and the East Carolina Hazard Center.
+In their study of charity giving, \citet[][DLM hereafter]{DLM} designed both fundraising and survey treatments to test for altruism and social pressure in charity giving.
+In this section, we focus only on three fundraising treatments: namely, the baseline treatment, the flyer treatment, and the opt-out treatment.
+The baseline treatment is the standard door--to--door funding raising campaign, the flyer treatment is with the flyer that provided information on fundraising the date before the solicitation, and the opt--out treatment is with the flyer that had an additional feature of a ``Do Not Disturb'' checkbox.
+There were two charities in each of the fundraising treatments: La Rabida Children's Hospital and the East Carolina Hazard Center.

 DLM pointed out that treatments were randomized within a date--solicitor time block and estimated linear probability models with covariates: solicitor fixed effects, date--town fixed effects, hourly time block fixed effects, and area rating dummies.
-We use the same specification as in DLM, estimate ${\Pr}(Y_i = 1|Z_i = 1,X_i = x)$ and $e(1,x)$, and then average out the conditional estimates as in \cref{DK-empirical}.\footnote{The data collected in DLM are available at \url{http://eml.berkeley.edu/~sdellavi/index.html}.
-As before, the predicted probabilities are truncated to be between 0 and 1, when they are averaged out.} The resulting estimates are reported in \cref{DLM-sum-data}, where we report the persuasive effect by treatment/charity.
+We use the same specification as in DLM, estimate ${\Pr}(Y_i = 1 \mid Z_i = 1,X_i = x)$ and $e(1,x)$, and then average out the conditional estimates as in \Cref{DK-empirical}.\footnote{The data collected in DLM are available at \url{http://eml.berkeley.edu/~sdellavi/index.html}.
+As before, the predicted probabilities are truncated to be between 0 and 1, when they are averaged out.} The resulting estimates are reported in \Cref{DLM-sum-data}, where we report the persuasive effect by treatment/charity.